plainjane99/Professional_README/README.md

 There are currently no test instructions.

 ## License <a name="license"></a>
-This applicaion is covered under the MIT license.
+This application is covered under the MIT license.

 ## Questions <a name="questions"></a>
 My GitHub username is plainjane99.
 Please feel free to peruse my other projects.